Stop breast cancer spreading

-You can save lives by helping us to find new ways to stop breast cancer from spreading
+You can help us find new ways to stop breast cancer from spreading

 Breast cancer kills - particularly when it spreads outside the breast and grows around the body – a process called metastasis.
 Dr Stewart Martin and colleagues - crowned Breast Cancer Campaign Research Team of the Year in 2013 - are investigating how to stop this process in its tracks.

 Along with world-renowned researcher Professor Ian Ellis, Dr Martin and team discovered that breast cancer cells use the lymphatic system to travel and spread.
-They have pinpointed particular proteins that are linked to this process and found that these proteins can also make cancer cells resistant to treatment.
+They have pinpointed particular proteins, called Calpains, which are linked to this process and discovered that these proteins also effect how the cancer cells respond to treatment.